 How often do you share things on social media with your friends thinking ‘Wow, I bet my pals will love to watch this product placement!’
 I hope it’s never, because that’s not how online networks work.

 If you can’t directly advertise a product, what can you advertise?
 Simple: A brand.
 A story.
 An attitude.
-Gatorade knew they had a hit when they found out about this story featuring one of their influencers, Peyton Manning:
+Gatorade knew they had a hit when they put together this video with the Williams sisters:

 That’s one video out of many shared by Gatorade, and it has done better than many of their more traditional TV ads which they upload to YouTube.
 People want to sit down and watch a video like that.
 They want to share it with their friends and say ‘Hey, that Peyton is an alright guy.’